• dry season forecast for 2021 flyer

 The project is a multi-year collaborative endeavor that will run from 2016 to 2021.
 By the end of the project, the research team will have crafted state-of-the-art tools to help smallholder farmers make practical decisions about water, crops, and fertilizers and ultimately gain more secure access to food and water in the face of increasingly challenging climatic extremes.

-Curious to see this year’s forecast?
-[CLICK HERE!]
+Curious to see this year's forecast?
+Remember to Visit Us

 Project Goals